ESSENCE asked people why they attended and what they hope will change in the next 50 years.

 Mamie Todd tells her daughter and grandson about demanding supplies from the White school superintendent while teaching at an all-black school in the 1930s.

-ESSENCE Network NewsletterGet advice and insights from a different inspiring Black women who is making her professional dream a reality - and find out how to add her to your own network!
+Each week, get advice and insights from a different inspiring Black woman who is making her professional dream a reality.

 Customer Service | E-mail Newsletter Sign-up | Subscribe to Essence | Give a Gift of Essence | Change Your Address | Renew Your Subscription | Pay Your Bill | Questions & Comments